devmount/SongDrive/README.md

     }
     ```

+7. To create the necessary database structure, go to *Database* in the left menu, click on the three dot menu on the upper right corner of the database field and choos *Import JSON*.
+In the following file selection dialog, browse for the file `database.json` and import it.
-6. Now you can open and use SongDrive in your browser by calling the url of the location where you downloaded the project files to, i.e. `example.com/songdrive/` or `file:///your-path/SongDrive/index.html`
+8. Now you can open and use SongDrive in your browser by calling the url of the location where you downloaded the project files to, i.e. `example.com/songdrive/` or `file:///your-path/SongDrive/index.html`.
+You should see two example songs and one example setlist.

 ## Licence
 [MIT License](./LICENSE)